Amandla Stenberg

 You might have guessed Lawrence would be the only actor to have shot to fame after the box office success of "The Hunger Games."
 As Rue, Amandla Stenberg captured viewers' hearts.
 All grown up in "The Darkest Minds" by Stenberg.
 Ruby, a vivacious teen who has recently discovered she has supernatural abilities, plays Ruby, a strong teen who has recently discovered she has supernatural abilities.
 Ruby is a supernatural teen who is a danger to the government and she is forced to flee and joins other ranaways when it is revealed.
 Ruby and her newfound family decide to fight back against the adults in power rather than running away.
 We'll tell you that this film will come to an end without spoiling too much, and that a sequel hasn't been announced.
 However, don't be concerned: this film is also based on a series of books, and you can find out where the plot goes by reading Alexandra Bracken's Darkest Minds collection.

 Beyond the catwalks!
-From the hottest musical guest to the best dressed show-goers and coolest party, five standout moments during NYFW
+Five standout moments during NYFW ranged from the hottest musical guest to the best dressed show-goers and the coolest party

 www.dailymail.co.uk, September 15, 2023

-New York Fashion Week has come to a close, and with that next season's trends are already being determined.
-But for attendees, the excitement extends beyond the week-long series of shows.
-Daily Mail rounds up five standout moments worth noting, including the designer with the best musical guest, the label with the most attractive audience and the designers to make triumphant returns to the runway.
+New York Fashion Week has come to an end, and the new season's trends are already being established.
+However, the apprehension for visitors extends beyond the week's run of shows.
+The designer with the best musical guest, the label with the most coveted audience, and the designers with triumphant returns to the runway are five standout moments worth noting.